The Samuel Project: Filming

 Principal photography took place in March and April 2017 in San Diego.
 "Action traveled to the streets of Hillcrest, a pawn shop on University Avenue, the Chuck Jones Gallery in the Gaslamp, Balboa Park, a La Jolla estate masquerading as a Newport Beach mansion, a farm in Ramona, Shelter Island Cleaners, and more."

 Themes

 Dave McNary of Variety said "Through art, the film explores how Jewish immigrants struggled to find new homes in the U.S. following World War II and explores themes of the universal struggle for acceptance and opportunity with direct relevance to today’s headlines."

 Release

-The Samuel Project had a limited release on September 28, 2018 and expanded to nationwide on October 5, 2018.
-It was distributed by in8 Releasing and selected by AMC Independent, with Fusco adding "Audiences are hungry for independent, character-driven films like ours which are a refreshing alternative to the big blockbuster franchises."
+The Samuel Project had a limited release on September 28, 2018, and expanded to nationwide on October 5, 2018.
+The film opened to 25 markets and was distributed by in8 Releasing and selected by AMC Independent.
+Fusco said "Audiences are hungry for independent, character-driven films like ours which are a refreshing alternative to the big blockbuster franchises."